panibillo/OWIxsec/demo_data/readme_test_data.md

 Four files are provided:
 -   `cwischema_c4.3.0.sql` : DDL statments (Table definitions) for data tables in a data source.
--   `MNcwi_demo_data.sql` : Demo data to be inserted into the data tables.
+-   `OWI_demo_data.sql` : Demo data to be inserted into the data tables.
 -   `xsec_Legend_DDL.sql` : DDL statements for a legend database
 -   `xsec_Legend_data.sql` : Demo data for the legend database (designed for the xsec_demo script).